The role of non-universal $Z$ couplings in explaining the $V_{us}$ anomaly: New couplings and decays

-The dimension-6 operators $O_{\phi\ell}^{(1)}$, $O_{\phi\ell}^{(3)}$, and $O_{\phi e}$, as given in Eqs. \eqref{eq:O1}, \eqref{eq:O3} and \eqref{eq:Ophie} respectively, involve the coupling of the Higgs doublet to leptons.
+The dimension-6 operators $O_{\phi\ell}^{(1)}$, $O_{\phi\ell}^{(3)}$, and $O_{\phi e}$, as given in eqs. \eqref{eq:O1}, \eqref{eq:O3} and \eqref{eq:Ophie} respectively, involve the coupling of the Higgs doublet to leptons.
 However all of these are vector / axial-vector couplings, and hence are distinct from the Yukawa couplings that give masses to leptons after EWSB.
 On the other hand, another dimension-6 operator composed of the same fields,

 modifies the effective strength of Yukawa interactions.\footnote{ Note that the operator $O_{\phi \ell e}$ is generally denoted in the literature as $O_{e \phi}$.
-We prefer the notation $O_{\phi \ell e}$ as it clearly indicates the fields involved, and avoids the possibility of confusion with $O_{\phi e}$.} The effective Yukawa interaction becomes
+We prefer the notation $O_{\phi \ell e}$ as it clearly indicates the fields involved, and avoids the possibility of confusion with $O_{\phi e}$.} In the SMEFT framework, this operator has to be present along with the above three, unless some extra symmetry is imposed.
+In the presence of this operator, the effective Yukawa interaction becomes

 where $[C_{\phi\ell e}]_{ij}$ are the corresponding WCs.
 Note that the leptonic fields here have been written in the flavor basis.

 Clearly, the presence of this operator would spoil the relationship between the mass of a charged lepton and the strength of its coupling with the Higgs boson in SM.
 In the basis of mass eigenstates of charged leptons,